m-lab/ndt-server/spec/ndt7-protocol.md

 during any subtest, both parties MAY send such textual messages.

-To generate network load, the party that is currently sending (i.e. the server during a download subtest) has two options:
+To generate network load, the party that is currently sending (i.e. the server during a download subtest) MUST send, in addition to textual WebSocket messages, binary WebSocket messages carrying a random payload.

-1. add a random padding string to each measurement JSON message;

-2. send, in addition to textual WebSocket messages, binary WebSocket messages carrying random binary data.

-The party that is receiving MUST ignore random padding included in textual messages and binary messages.
-The party that is sending SHOULD close the connection if it receives textual messages with padding or binary messages, since such messages SHOULD only be used by the party that is sending to generate network load.

 The expected transfer time of each subtest is ten seconds (unless BBR is used, in which case it may be shorter, as explained below).
 The sender